Keibert Ruiz Preview, Player Props: Nationals vs. Blue Jays

-The Washington Nationals, including Keibert Ruiz and his .472 slugging percentage over his past 10 games, take on starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+Keibert Ruiz -- with a slugging percentage of .528 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Toronto Blue Jays, with Chris Bassitt on the hill, on August 30 at 3:07 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Blue Jays.
+He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Blue Jays.

 Keibert Ruiz Game Info & Props vs. the Blue Jays